Kobeh – Saffron rice and potato croquettes with tempeh and barberries

 Shami-e Lapeh -yellow split pea and beef patties

 In the West, we have the burger with all its glorious variations.
 In Iran, we have the Shami with many regional influences.
 Shami resembles a donut, with a hole in its center.
-In the North of Iran, there is the green Shami, in which the beef patty is packed with fresh herbs and creamy walnuts….
+This is Shami-e Lapeh!
+In the North of Iran, there is the green Shami, in which the beef patty is packed with fresh…

 Maast-o Khiar – Yogurt with dried mint, cucumber and raisins

-Yogurt is no stranger to Persian cuisine and is frankly a mandatory side item on the table.
+Yogurt is no stranger to Persian cuisine and is, frankly, a mandatory side item on the table.
 Each region of Iran offers its own unique version of a yogurt dish to accompany a Persian meal.
-In the North by the Caspian Sea, the specialty is a garlic and shallot yogurt, which has an intoxicating quantity…
+Maast-o khiar is one of them.
+In the north, by the Caspian Sea, the specialty is garlic and shallot yogurt,…

 Mirza Ghasemi – Eggplant spread with eggs